Please enter your starting address in the form input below.

 Please refresh the page if trying an alernate address.

 Bristol Property Centre are delighted to offer to the sales market rare opportunity to purchase a delightful apartment, set within a stunning grade ll listed development.
-Formally an Alms-house in the late 1800's No 18 The Three Kings Court is situated on the ground floor.
+Formerly an Alms-house in the late 1800's No 18 The Three Kings Court is situated on the ground floor.
 In brief the apartment comprises of a living area, kitchen, double bedroom, w/c and a shower room.

 We have been informed by the vendor the property is currently tenanted with the tenancy expiring March 2019.